asrob-uc3m/robotDevastation-developer-manual/en/tests.md

 Checks actions to be performed by the MentalMap, such as receiving and updating players from the server, shooting, reloading and respawning.

-## testMockupAudioManager
+## testMockAudioManager
 Automated test.

 Checks that the mock AudioManager is able to emulate loading and playing sounds.

-## testMockupInputManager
+## testMockInputManager
 Automated test.

 Checks that the mock InputManager is able to emulate sending and receiving InputEvents from keyboard, window, etc.

-## testMockupNetworkManager
+## testMockNetworkManager
 Automated test.

 Checks that the mock NetworkManager is able to emulate login, logout, sending player info and sending network events.
 It also tests receiving updates from the MentalMap.

-## testMockupScreen
+## testMockScreen
 This test is not automated.

-The test displays the MockupScreen.
+The test displays the MockScreen.

 ## testInputManager
 This test is not automated.

-Checks that the SDLInputMananger is able to emulate sending and receiving InputEvents from keyboard.
+Checks that the SDLInputManager is able to emulate sending and receiving InputEvents from keyboard.

 Usage:
  * Arrow keys control the crossing point coordinates.
  * Espace shoots, emitting a sound.
  * Escape exits the test.

-## testMockupImageManager
+## testMockImageManager
 Automated test.

 Checks that the mock ImageManager is able to emulate sending and receiving images.

-## testMockupRobotManager
+## testMockRobotManager
 Automated test.

 Checks that the mock RobotManager is able to emulate connecting to the robot and moving it.